+For anyone searching for the best Buddhist books or the best beginner Buddhist books, look no further.
 Need a good intro to Buddhism book?
-Look no further.
-In this list, Tergar instructors Cortland Dahl and Edwin Kelley share their recommendations for those who are new to Buddhism.
-If you are curious about the Buddha’s teachings, or want some pearls of wisdom to inspire your practice, these books are just what you’re looking for.
+In this list of intro to Buddhism books, Tergar instructors Cortland Dahl and Edwin Kelley share their recommendations for those who are new to Buddhism.
+If you are curious about the Buddha’s teachings or want some pearls of wisdom to inspire your practice, these books are just what you’re looking for.

 Old Path White Clouds: Walking in the Footsteps of the Buddha